juandefelix/my_notes/my_notes.md

 (slash between the remote and branch)

 ### Merging locally
-- Typing in your local repo `git merge &lt;local branch>` will merge your local current branch with the local branch provided in the command.
+- Typing in your local repo `git merge <local branch>` will merge your local current branch with the local branch provided in the command.
 - Your current local branch will merge the changes if there’s no conflict, but the branch you merged will remain untouched.

 ### Which files have a conflict?